-Plutora Deploy gives the wireless provider a single place for deployment plans and associated tasks that can be easily replicated for each release.
+Plutora Release gives the wireless provider a single place for deployment plans and associated tasks that can be easily replicated for each release.
 It allows deployment managers to delegate those tasks and track progress in real-time.
 It integrates with ServiceNow for task assignments and status reporting.
-Plutora Deploy supports deployment automation for individual steps and their interactive execution.
+Plutora Release supports deployment automation for individual steps and their interactive execution.
 It also helps the Release and Delivery Management Services team ensure governance and compliance.

 “There’s no way my team could have managed the rapid increase in release velocity without a solution to manage it all.”

 Senior IT Manager at the wireless provider